-I do solemnly swear (affirm) that I
+Ido solemnly swear (affirm) that I will

-ill well and truly take and record the evidence about to be presented to this Court; That I will will well
+well and truly take and record the evidence about to be presented to this Court; That I will

-anslate such testimony as required; And that I will keep secret all information received by me translate
+translate such testimony as required; And that I will keep secret all information received

-at has been placed under seal by the Court. that has l
+by me that has been placed under seal by the Court.

 So help me God.

 (Under the penalties of perjury)

-Dated:/ D
+Dated: